-The internet-using public is increasingly aware of the dangers to privacy posed by HTTP browser cookies – small text files stored on your computer by websites which can be used not only to identify you when visiting a particular website, but also by other websites so that you can be tracked as you surf around the World Wide Web – and are increasingly taking steps to control them, delete them regularly, or block them permanently.
+The internet-using public is increasingly aware of the dangers to privacy posed by HTTP browser cookies - small text files stored on your computer by websites which can be used not only to identify you when visiting a particular website, but also by other websites so that you can be tracked as you surf online.

 In May this year (2013) the EU ‘cookie law’ came into force, requiring EU websites and all websites that serve an EU audience to ask permission from visitors before leaving ‘non-essential’ cookies on their computers.
 In practice, implementation and enforcement of the law has been patchy and only partially effective at best (and not helped by some very vague wording), but it has helped to raise awareness about cookies among netizens everywhere.

 Whenever you visit a website your browser sends data to the server hosting that site.
 This data includes basic information, including the browser name, operating system, and exact version number of the browser.
 This information is known as passive browser fingerprint because it happens automatically.

 However websites can also easily install scripts that ask for additional information, such as a list of all installed fonts and plugins, supported data types (so-called MIME types), screen resolution, system colors and more.
 Because this information has to be solicited from your browser, it is known as active fingerprinting.

 Taken altogether, the various fingerprint attributes can be almost instantly (it takes just a few milliseconds to run algorithms that compare millions of fingerprints) combined to create a unique fingerprint that can be used to very accurately identify an individual user, no matter if cookies have been deleted or IP address changed between website visits.